ipld/ipld/schemas/schema-dsl.md

 ## Named Scalar Types (typedefs)

-The non-recursive (scalar) Schema kinds may all appear as typedef'd types.
+The non-recursive (scalar) Schema kinds (Boolean, Integer, Float, String, Bytes, Link) may all appear as typedef'd types.
 That is, a unique name may be assigned to a kind and that name may be used in place of the kind later in the schema.
 Multiple unique type names may share the same kind.

 ```ipldsch
 type Foo string